knightedcodemonkey/duel/docs/exports.md

 This guide shows a simple before/after flow when using `duel --exports` to emit `package.json` exports.

+> [!TIP]
+> **Convention over Configuration**
+> The `--exports` option is designed to be zero-config.
+It determines your public API by scanning your build output and applying standard Node.js patterns.
+It assumes that your directory structure reflects your intended module boundaries.
+If you need to hide specific files or create complex custom mappings, you should manage the exports field manually; `duel` is built to handle the 90% of use cases that follow standard project layouts without requiring a separate configuration file.

 ## Scenario

 - `package.json` has `"type": "module"` and no `exports` field.